alexhegit/NNparser/readme.md

 The  tool can parse a new model if one can add the model definition in the codes.
 Steps to add a *pytorch* model  are shown below:

-1. open the function modelLst() in //utils//pytools.py
+1. open the function modellst() in //utils//pytools.py

 2. Assume the model name is "mymodel" as shown in line 78